 The first of these concerns a 50-year-old woman who symptoms of fibromyalgia (more than 10 years standing) evaporated on holiday when not consuming aspartame.
 The symptoms returned when she came home and resumed aspartame use, but resolved again once the aspartame was stopped once more.

 I have twice been told by individuals with fibromyalgia that their symptoms have resolved when on holiday.
 The first thing I think about here is sunshine and vitamin D, because vitamin D deficiency can cause muscle pain, and boosting vitamin D does seem to have the capacity to resolve this symptom.
-See here and here for some relevant blog posts about this.
+See here for a relevant blog post about this.

 It is possible that in this woman’s case, sunlight and other factors had something to do with the resolution of her symptoms while abroad.
 However, the fact that her symptoms resolved on exclusion of aspartame strongly suggests this substance was the primary cause of her symptoms.